 This is such a classic.
 A bullet proof way to talk yourself out of anything.
 Because you are not worth it.

 Something terrible happened when you were a teenager.
-(Yes, something very terrible has happened to both me and Jennifer too, so we know how bad it can be..)
+(Yes, something very terrible has happened to both me and Jennifer too, so we know how bad it can be, but surely it doesn’t count.)
 Or your parents got divorced.
 Or died.
 You lost your job.
 Your husband left you with an SMS for a 22 year old blond.
 Your car got stolen.
-Your cat run away.
+It’s bad.
+I know.
+Poor you.

 And you are the only person on this planet that bad stuff has happened to.
 You deserve a medal!

 It is best to carry all negative things with you for the rest of your life.
 It is too painful to start working on lightening the load.